Wondering what the difference is between sale leaseback vs. reverse mortgage? Read on as we discuss why you might choose one or the other.

 A reverse mortgage is a complex cash loan for only a fraction of your home’s value, with the remainder held to cover loan interest, mortgage insurance, and fees.
 Sale-leasebacks consist of two simple transactions: a house sale and a lease agreement.

 A reverse mortgage is a loan against the value of your house, meaning the borrowed money must be repaid when you leave your home.
 Since a reverse mortgage is a debt, it weighs on your credit, making it more difficult to get additional credit if needed.
 Sale-leasebacks require taking on no debt.
 The money is all yours, so there is no growing loan interest rate or future lease payments weighing on your credit, which means you have greater financial and lifestyle freedom.

 In a reverse mortgage agreement, you are still responsible for things like home maintenance, taxes and insurance, as you hold the title of your home and are responsible for maintaining it physically and financially—or risk facing foreclosure.
 When you take advantage of Truehold’s sale-leaseback option, we take care of all the major repairs, property tax, and insurance for you as part of monthly rent which means you can live easier at home.

-At Truehold, we believe staying in your home as you get older can result in greater financial, physical, and mental wellbeing.
-A sale-leaseback arrangement might be right for you if you want to capitalize on the wealth you’ve built in your home and maximize your returns, you desire financial and lifestyle flexibility and freedom to live where and how you want, and if you want to keep enjoying your home without worrying about the maintenance or the burden it’s creating for your loved ones.
+At Truehold, we believe staying in your home as you become an older homeowner can result in greater financial, physical, and mental wellbeing.
+A sale-leaseback arrangement might be right for you if you want to capitalize on the wealth you’ve built in your home and maximize your returns, you desire financial and lifestyle flexibility and freedom to live where and how you want, and if you want to keep enjoying your home without worrying about the maintenance, higher interest rate it is building, or the burden it’s creating for your loved ones.

 Chat with a real person & get an offer for your home within 48 hours.Call (314) 353-9757